Variable Selection for Kernel Two-Sample Tests: Algorithm

-where $\overline{x}, \overline{y}\in\bR^D$ are mean vectors for distributions $\mu$ and $\nu$, respectively.
-In other words, the \Jie{selection coefficient} aims to find a direction such that the difference between the mean of target distributions $\mu$ and $\nu$ is maximized.
-Under the case where $\overline{x} = \overline{y}$, the linear kernel MMD does not have enough power to find informative features to distinguish those two distributions. \end{remark}
+Therefore, one can query either the exact or approximation algorithm to solve problem~\eqref{Eq:formula:MMD:opt:revision} with strong optimization guarantees for this linear kernel case.
+In the following remark, we discuss under which conditions will linear kernel MMD may or may not achieve satisfactory performance on the variable selection task. \begin{remark}[Limitation of Linear Kernel] Under the linear kernel choice, it can be shown that the population MMD statistic becomes $ \MMD^2(\mu,\nu; K_z) = \sum_{s\in[D]}z^{(s)}\MMD^2(\text{Proj}_{s\#}\mu, \text{Proj}_{s\#}\nu; k_s), $ where $\text{Proj}_{s\#}\mu, \text{Proj}_{s\#}\nu$ are the $s$-th marginal distributions of $\mu,\nu$, respectively.
+In other words, the selection coefficient $z$ aims to find a direction to identify the difference between marginal distributions of $\mu$ and $\nu$.
+However, under the case where marginal distributions of $\mu$ and $\nu$ are the same, the linear kernel MMD does not have enough power to find informative variables to distinguish those two distributions.\QEG \end{remark}